stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 there because they let us handle typical use cases more efficiently.
-However, there is still a function called `step` with exactly the expected type, but it is used for single step evaluation of a streaming function not for their actual internal representation.
+However, there is still a function called `step` with exactly the expected type, but it is used for single step evaluation of a stream function not for their actual internal representation.

 There are some other deviations from *dunai* more specific to Idris